-Getting comfortable inside the Vitaras driving seat is easy with both rake & reach steering wheel as well back & forth & height seat adjustments.
+Getting comfortable inside the Vitara’s driving seat is easy, with both rake & reach steering wheel as well back & forth & height seat adjustments.
 Dominating the dashboard is the infotainment touchscreen which can also be operated from the steering wheel controls.
 The system features a neat four-way split screen to access the main options.
 The four variants available through the touchscreen are Media, Phone, SatNav & finally Smartphone.
 All can be accessed relatively easily either by touching the screen, or via the steering wheel controls.
-I connected my i Phone to the Vitaras Bluetooth quickly & easily & found that using this whilst moving was straightforward as well.
-The SatNav was intuitive & unlike many radios I could mention the DAB system in the Vitara was spot on.
+I connected my i Phone to the Vitara’s Bluetooth quickly & easily & found that using this whilst moving was straightforward as well.
+Apple CarPlay was also straightforward to connect with.
+The SatNav was intuitive & unlike many radios I could mention, the DAB system in the Vitara was spot on.

-With two teenagers & a dog, a cabin with cubby holes are important & the Vitara doesn’t disappoint with two large sized door pockets large enough for water bottles, two more bottle containers in the centre binnacle & space for keys & your phone underneath the heating controls.
+SUV customers want storage space & a cabin with cubby holes is important & the Vitara doesn’t disappoint with two large sized door pockets large enough for four water bottles, two more bottle containers in the centre binnacle & space for keys & your phone underneath the heating controls.

 The boot is not the largest in this class, but fear not, I was able to get 6 large shopping bags, plus a bin liner of charity clothes, my wellies, my sons rugby kit bag & a couple of large coats in it for walking the dog & still have room to spare & I didn’t remove the false floor either.